anvilistas/anvil-extras/docs/guides/modules/routing.rst

 No problem.

-Whenever navigation is triggered by back/forward button clicks the ``self.url_hash``, ``self.url_dict`` and ``self.url_pattern`` are updated and the ``form_show`` event is triggered.
+Whenever navigation is triggered by clicking the back/forward buttons, the ``self.url_hash``, ``self.url_dict`` and ``self.url_pattern`` are updated and the ``form_show`` event is triggered.